Bayesian Additive Main Effects and Multiplicative Interaction Models using Tensor Regression for Multi-environmental Trials: Introduction

-Our paper is structured as follows.
+The remainder of this paper is structured as follows.
 In Section \ref{secammi}, we review the AMMI model and present the constraints imposed on its two components.
 In Section \ref{secbammit}, we introduce our BAMMIT model with its extended additive and multiplicative terms.
-We outline the interpretability and identifiability constraints, as well as the priors considered for the parameters and a description of obtaining the posteriors.
+We outline the interpretability and identifiability constraints, as well as the prior distributions considered for the parameters and a description of how we obtain the posterior distributions.
 In Section \ref{simulation}, we compare the results from BAMMIT with other relevant models based on synthetic data.
-In Section \ref{case}, we analyse a real-world application involving wheat production in Ireland.
+In Section \ref{case}, we analyse real-world data on wheat production in Ireland from 2010 to 2019.
+We also utilise a new set of visualisations to assess the posterior distributions of the components of the BAMMIT model, and identify optimal interactions and their associated uncertainty.
 Finally, we review and discuss the findings of the work in Section \ref{discussion}.